Pest Positives: How Spiders are Good

 If you believe you’re dealing with black widow, brown recluse, false black widow, or yellow sac spiders, there is reasonable cause for concern, because these types are venomous and can cause quite a bit of injury.
 Even accidentally scaring them could lead to a bite.
 These often hide out in woodpiles and sheds, which can be scary and sometimes even threatening.
 If you’re noticing many spiders you’re not sure how to identify or that you suspect may be poisonous, we recommend calling us for a free estimate.

 As for those harmless guys?
 At the end of the day, it’s up to you!
-No matter what you decide, if you’ve got a spider infestation that you want taken care of, A-1 Pest Control is on the case--just get in touch with us!
+No matter what you decide, if you’ve got a spider infestation that you want to take care of, A-1 Pest Control is on the case--just get in touch with us!